An 11-week program covering advanced Microsoft Excel® and Tableau® for statistical modeling and data analytics

 Applicants who wish to use the university's Single Term Payment Plan or a third-party billing arrangement should contact the Institute for Professional Development office at (312) 362-6282 for details.

 Applicants should have basic Excel skills.
-No prior experience with Tableau or programming is expected.
-Basic experience with a personal computer running Windows is assumed.
+No prior experience with Tableau is expected.
+Basic experience with a personal computer (running either Windows or Mac OS) is assumed.

 The Data Analytics with Excel and Tableau Program is catalogued as a non-credit course of DePaul University.
 A certificate of completion from DePaul University is awarded to those who successfully complete the program's requirements.
 Program requirements include reading, homework assignments, and projects.
 No midterm or final exams are conducted.